awsdocs/aws-iot-docs/developerguide/stepfunctions-rule-action.md

 ## Requirements<a name="stepfunctions-rule-action-requirements"></a>

 This rule action has the following requirements:
 + An IAM role that AWS IoT can assume to perform the `states:StartExecution` operation\.
-For more information, see [Granting AWS IoT the required access](iot-create-role.md)\.
+For more information, see [Granting an AWS IoT rule the access it requires](iot-create-role.md)\.

   In the AWS IoT console, you can choose or create a role to allow AWS IoT to perform this rule action\.